syncfusion-content/windowsforms-docs/WindowsForms/Smith-Chart/Exporting.md

 # Exporting the smith chart control

-The `SfSmithChart` control provides two ways to exporting the smith chart control output.
+The `SfSmithChart` control provides two ways to export the output view.

 * Exporting as an Image
 * Copy to clipboard

 ## Exporting as an Image

-The `SfSmithChart` control provides a support for exporting the smith chart control as an image in the different image formats.
+The `SfSmithChart` control provides a support for exporting the smith chart as an image in the different image formats.

 SfSmithChart has built-in support to save the image in the following formats: